Agenda

 Michael Konrad, Research Associate, Cleveland Research Company

 Cleveland Research Company provides a focused look at how the current economic and supply chain environment is shaping retail performance.
-The session highlights key macro drivers, shifting competitive dynamics across channels, evolving consumer behavior, and freight market trends to outline implications for suppliers going forward.
+This session highlights key macro drivers, shifting competitive dynamics across channels, evolving consumer behavior, and freight market trends to outline implications for suppliers going forward.

-3:45 pm – 5:00 pm
+3:45 – 5:00 P.M.

-Turquoise Room
+Membership Committee, Turquoise Room

-Supply Chain Open Forum
+Supply Chain Open Forum, Jade Room

 Cold-chain leaders are under increasing pressure to provide excellent service while promoting sustainability and building genuine resilience.
-Based on real-world evidence from a year-long study led by Western Michigan University, this Supply Chain Forum session shows how infrastructure, operations, and planning must work together to meet these challenges effectively.
+Based on real-world evidence from a year-long study led by Western Michigan University, this Supply Chain Forum session will focus on how infrastructure, operations, and planning must work together to meet these challenges effectively.
 Stage One explores coordinated, asset-based infrastructure planning, design, and operation.
 Stage Two demonstrates daily management amid imperfect demand signals and limited visibility.
 Together, these stages move beyond fragmented “best practices” to deliver an integrated, industry-tested framework that strengthens demand–supply alignment and elevates shopper service.

-6:00 pm – 7:30 pm
+6:00 – 7:30 P.M.

-Tuesday Evening Reception
+Tuesday Evening Reception, Turquoise Room

-Wednesday, April 15, 2026
+Wednesday, April 15

-7:00 am – 8:00 am
+7:00 – 8:00 A.M.

-Opal Ballroom
+Breakfast, Opal Ballroom

-8:00 am – 8:45 am
+8:00 – 8:45 A.M.

 Working Through the Research: An Insider’s Perspective